Chinmaysoft/JsonfileOpner/Readme.md

 ## Windows application
    > This application create using .net framework (4.7.0 and above).

-**Hay guys use this app and tell me what new feature add in next version**
+**Hey guys use this app and tell me what new feature add in next version**

 **If you like this app click star button**
 > Comments Down